Used Peugeot 308 cars for sale

 The Peugeot 308 is a seriously stylish hatchback that manages to look far more upmarket and handsome than the likes of the VW Golf or Ford Focus.
 It’s like buying those fancy chocolate-covered custard creams from Marks & Spencer, while everyone else is buying bargain digestives from Tesco.

-There’s a set of instruments — digital instruments — mounted high-up in the driver’s eyeline, and below them there’s the somewhat controversial tiny, hexagonal steering wheel.
+There’s a set of digital instruments mounted high-up in the driver’s eyeline, and below them there’s the somewhat controversial tiny, hexagonal steering wheel.
 That’s become a Peugeot tradition of late, and while the wheel itself feels good to hold, the driving position — where the wheel is almost sitting in your lap — won’t suit everyone.
-It can also block some of the instrument panel, which rather defeats the point.
-At least the front seats are very comfy, which does help a bit.
-Make sure you’re happy with the driving position before buying one.

 Space in the back seats is a bit limited, which is a disappointment if you’ve sampled the roomier Golf or Focus, or the absolutely massive Skoda Octavia.
 The boot is a good size though, and if you need even more space the SW estate has more than 600 litres of luggage room.